-As you manage your pancreatic cancer, it's important to remember that you are a consumer of health care.
-The best way to make decisions about health care is to educate yourself about your diagnosis and the members of your health care team, including nurses, social workers, and patient navigators.
+As you manage your cancer, it's important to remember that you are a consumer of health care.
+The best way to make decisions about health care is to educate yourself about your diagnosis and get to know the members of your health care team, including doctors, nurse practitioners, physician assistants, nurses, dietitians, social workers and patient navigators.

-In addition to creating a treatment summary, here are some tips for improving communication with your health care team:
+Here are some tips for improving communication with your health care team:

 Start a health care journal.
 Having a health care journal or notebook will allow you to keep all of your health information in one place.
 You may want to write down the names and contact information of the members of your health care team, as well as any questions for your doctor.
-Keep a diary of your daily experiences with cancer and treatment.
-You can separate your journal or notebook into different sections to help keep it organized.

 Prepare a list of questions.
 Before your next medical appointment, write down your questions and concerns.
-Because your doctor may have limited time, you should ask your most important questions first, and be as specific and brief as possible.
+Because your doctor may have limited time, ask your most important questions first and be as specific as possible.